Everything You Need To Know About Power Of Attorney After The Death Of A Loved One

 There are two types of power of attorney: durable and non-durable.

 On the other hand, a durable power of attorney would continue in their role despite incapacitation.
 This type of power of attorney doesn’t provide authority over life or death health care decisions.
 And although it provides a broader range of powers, it also expires upon death.
+Want to know how much does it cost to exhume a body and move it?
+Here you may go.

 Need Legal Help?